House security chief said lawmaker wariness of military at Capitol drove his resistance to early request for National Guard

 Both proposals, discussed around 2013, went nowhere — nixed by congressional leaders wary of erecting barriers between their constituents and the Capitol.

-“It was expensive, bold, long term and didn’t send the message that leadership was trying to send — that it was a Capitol open for business,” said Gainer, who served in the Senate post from 2007 to 2014.
+“It was expensive, bold, long-term and didn’t send the message that leadership was trying to send — that it was a Capitol open for business,” said Gainer, who served in the Senate post from 2007 to 2014.
 “The response was something like, ‘Are you kidding me?’ ”

 Pickle recalled that he too suggested fencing the Capitol back in 2003.
 At the time, he said, then- Sen. Chris Dodd (D-Conn.) told him it was “never ever going to happen.”